-The program augments traditional core studio classes with an interdisciplinary, non-traditional educational experience called “Praxis,” a semester-long integrated project where upper division students take learning outside the classroom, to study abroad or engage in community-oriented design, planning, or design-build projects.
+The program augments traditional core studio classes with an interdisciplinary, non-traditional educational experience called Praxis, a semester-long integrated project where upper division students take learning outside the classroom, to study abroad or engage in community-oriented design, planning, or design-build projects.
 The Praxis semester options are diverse.
-In the spring of 2013, Praxis project options for the students will engage local communities with issues such as net-zero energy buildings, low-cost housing with local materials, community parks, urban agriculture, ecological urbanism, and designs for improving land management in a national park.
+In the spring of 2015, Praxis project options for the students engaged local communities with issues such as net-zero energy buildings, low-cost housing with local materials, community parks, urban agriculture, ecological urbanism, and designs for improving land management in a national park.
 Each studio is run by a faculty and outside community consultant and connects our students back to a broader world of issues.
-About 20% of ENVD students study abroad, and the numbers are growing.
-New Global Seminars in Rome and Turkey during the summer enable participants to study environmental design in international venues for academic credit.
+About 20 percent of ENVD students study abroad, and the numbers are growing.
+Global Seminars in Rome, Turkey and La Paz during the summer enable participants to study environmental design in international venues for academic credit.